xinglongzhangnudt/policy-learning-for-distributed-mpc/README.md

 ## Dependencies

-There is no dependency for `DSLC_training' within Matlab.
-As for `DSLC_xtdrone', please follow the instructions in [XTDrone project](https://github.com/robin-shaun/XTDrone/blob/master) to complete the environment installation and basic configuration.
+There is no dependency for `DSLC_training` within Matlab.
+As for `DSLC_xtdrone`, please follow the instructions in [XTDrone project](https://github.com/robin-shaun/XTDrone/blob/master) to complete the environment installation and basic configuration.

 ## Run DSLC_xtdrone